 - It violates the spirit of sport

-To view the changes made in the 2020 Prohibited List as compared to the 2019 version, please see the 2020 Summary of Major Modifications and Explanatory Notes.
+To view the changes made in the 2021 Prohibited List as compared to the 2020 version, please see the 2021 Summary of Modifications and Explanatory Notes.

 Languages and Formats

 Stakeholders wishing to translate the List into other languages are kindly asked to signal their interest to email@example.com.
-If interested, WADA would provide the necessary files and, once the translation is finalized, would make the List available on the Agency’s website.
+WADA will then provide the necessary files and, once the translation is finalized, will make the List available on the Agency’s website.

 The List’s mobile-friendly digital edition can be accessed here.